 Prior to the consummation of the TWI Acquisition, Media paid fees to six senior managers of the Company who are investors in the Company for services rendered relating to the Acquisition and the Credit Agreement.
-These fees totaled \$287 for the period from April 9, 1998 to June 30, 1998, and were recorded as transaction and financing costs.
+These fees totaled \$287 for the six months ended June 30, 1998 and were recorded as transaction and financing costs.